yannbelief/readme-editing-area/README.md

 	$f->importFromModel($book);
 ```

-the HTML code is the same as shown above.
+the HTML code is the same as previous section.

 Save data from POST array to database
 ---